 In 2018, FACT/SF developed CSW Consulting to provide guidance, mentorship, dramaturgical support, and project management services to performing artists in the Bay Area and beyond.

 Also in 2018, we observed that the local dance ecology needed additional options for fiscal sponsorship, and that we could continue the ethos of JuMP by offering co-production grants to provide additional support for performances happening in San Francisco.

-As of 2019, the programs and services listed above have provided opportunity, education, and professional development for more than 150 artists.
+As of 2019, the programs and services listed above have provided opportunity, support, education, and professional development for more than 200 artists.